-There are a number of bird boxes located around the wood.
-The map gives you an idea of where to find them
+There are a number of bird and bat boxes located around the wood.
+There is a map (updated February 2023) on the map page which gives you an idea of where to find them.

 MAKING YOUR OWN NEST BOXES, ADVICE ON THEIR INSPECTION AND RSPB ADVICE ON HOW TO PREVENT SQUIRRELS EATING NUTS FROM YOUR BIRD FEEDER